elpaso/qgis-connect-plugin/docs/source/sysadmins.rst

 Installing additional plugins by default
 ----------------------------------------

-If the system administrator wants to automatically install a bundle of additional plugins during the post-installation step, he can create a directory `.qgis2/first-run-plugins` under the user folder and put all the desired plugins ZIP packages in it.
+If the system administrator wants to automatically install a bundle of additional plugins during the post-installation step, he can create a directory ``$HOME/.qgis2/first-run-plugins`` under the user folder and put all the desired plugins ZIP packages in it.

 The *First Run wizard* tool from |connect_plugin| will check if the directory exists and will install all the ZIP packages from it.
-Notice that the packages will be removed after hte installation.
+Notice that the packages will be removed after the installation.